Are Stablecoin Loans Safe?

 Overcollateralization

-Overcollateralization is another safeguard deployed by the best crypto lenders.
+Another safety measure that the best crypto lenders use is overcollateralization.
 In general, the loan-to-value (LTV) ratio for all crypto loans, including stablecoin loans, must be 50% or less.

 In simpler terms, borrowers must provide double their crypto loan amount as collateral.
 In some cases, lenders require up to a 70% loan-to-value ratio.
 However, when this occurs, borrowers must pay higher interest rates.